andbluedev/Twitter-Clone-ML-Moderator/python-ml-service/README.md

 To launch RabbitMQ on your machine, download appropriate installer from https://www.rabbitmq.com/download.html.

-Open a command line console and begin by calling the receive file :
+Open a first command line console and begin by calling the receive file :

 ```bash
 python receive.py
 ```

-And then the send file :
+Open a second command line console And then call the send file :

 ```bash
 python send.py